“He’s my son! I’m not going to send him away to some correction center!” Han Solo’s hand instinctively dropped to his blaster.

 “Where’s Ben now?”

-“He’s with Luke at the station.”
+“He’s with Luke in the hangar.”

 Han held out his hand to her.
 “Come on,” he said resignedly.
 “Take me to him.”